ONLYOFFICE/docspace-api-sdk-typescript/docs/PeopleUserStatusApi.md

 const apiInstance = new PeopleUserStatusApi(configuration);

-let activationstatus: EmployeeActivationStatus; //The new user activation status. (default to undefined) let updateMembersRequestDto: UpdateMembersRequestDto; //The request parameters for updating the user information. (optional)
+let activationstatus: EmployeeActivationStatus; //The new user activation status. (default to undefined) let updateMembersRequestDto: UpdateMembersRequestDto; //The request parameters for updating the user information.

 const { status, data } = await apiInstance.updateUserActivationStatus(
     activationstatus,